sunshinehealthstudios/changelog/_posts/2021-11-23-Fitbit-and-Other-Bug-Fixes.md

 * Fixed: Ingredients should show quantities in units
 * Fixed: Unexpected behavior when tagging user in a mention
 * Fixed: Custom recipes: adding ingredient after directions duplicates the steps
+* Fixed: Severe latency on some android 9 models